Asymptotics of relative heat traces and determinants on open surfaces of finite area: Introduction

-In section \ref{section:asypexpant0}, I prove the existence of an expansion of the relative heat trace for small values of $t$: There exists an expansion up to order $\nu$ of the relative heat trace for small values of $t$, if the function $\varphi(y,x)$ and its derivatives up to second order are $O(y^{-k})$ as $y$ goes to infinity, with $k\geq 9\nu + 14$.
-The proof of this result is very technical but uses mainly classical methods such as parametrices, Duhamel's principle, upper bounds of heat kernels, universal coverings and very particular inequalities.
-The idea of the proof is that the relative heat trace can be written as an integral over the manifold.
-We split this integral into three areas of integration: the compact part, a cutoff of the cusps and the end of the cusps.
-For the first two integrals I proved the existence of a complete asymptotic expansion for small values of $t$.
-But I failed to prove this existence for the integral over the end of the cusps, where I could only estimate the trace by a term $t^{\nu}$, $\nu>0$, using the trace norm of an auxiliary operator.
-The order $k\geq 9\nu + 14$ in the decay condition of the conformal factor comes from this bound.
+The proof of this result is very technical but uses classical methods such as parametrices, Duhamel's principle, upper bounds of heat kernels, universal coverings, very particular inequalities, and the explicit form of the local heat invariants.
+The idea of the proof is to write the relative heat trace as an integral over the manifold, and to split this integral into three areas of integration: the compact part, a cutoff of the cusps and the end of the cusps.
+The cutoff is done at a height $a>1$ that is fixed at the beginning.
+The conditions on the conformal factor come from assumptions in different parts of the proof.
+Along the paper, we will explain each of these assumptions in detail.
+The main point is that later in the proof we let $a$ be a function of $t$ and take the limit as $t\to 0$.
+Then, the integral over the cutoff will have a complete asymptotic expansion as $t\to 0$ (as $a\to \infty$).
+The integral on the end of the cusps is estimated by a term $t^{\nu}$, $\nu>0$.
+The estimation is obtained using the trace norm of some auxiliary operators.
+The order $k\geq 5\nu + 8$ in the decay condition of the conformal factor comes from this bound.

-In section \ref{section:relativedet}, we use the previous results to define the relative determinants $\det(\Delta_{h},\Delta_{g})$ and $\det(\Delta_{h},\Delta_{1,0})$ using relative zeta functions.
-In spite of not having an optimal result in section \ref{section:asypexpant0}, the result is good enough to have a well-defined relative determinant for a pair of metrics $(g,h)$ satisfying the conditions above.
+In Section \ref{section:relativedet}, we use the previous results to define the relative determinant of the pairs $(\Delta_{h},\Delta_{g})$ and $(\Delta_{h},\Delta_{1,0})$ using relative zeta functions.
+In spite of not having an optimal result in Section \ref{section:asypexpant0}, the result is good enough to have a well-defined relative determinant for a pair of metrics $(h,g)$ satisfying the conditions above.

+In Section \ref{section:variational} we study $\det(\Delta_{h},\Delta_{1,0})$ as a functional on metrics of a given area in a conformal class and look for its extremal values.